Cairo Mississippi River Bridge: History

-Deterioration and repair
+In 1978, the Cairo I-57 Bridge was completed less than five miles upstream, bypassing Cairo and contributing to its further decline.

-The bridge would be completely reconstructed in 1983.
+The bridge was completely reconstructed in 1983.
 Since that time, only one significant incident has taken place on the water below.
 On May 18, 1996, a towboat moving 21 barges upstream bumped a bridge pier damaging the lead barge but not the bridge itself.

 The structure was further rehabilitated in 2005.
 On November 29, 2010, in an attempt to slow the deterioration of the aging structure, the Illinois Department of Transportation (IDOT) reduced the bridge's weight limit to 15 tons.
 At that time, roughly 3,500 vehicles traversed the span daily, of which nearly one quarter were tractor-trailers.
 The signs were largely ignored by truck drivers, accumulating nearly $70,000 of traffic fines in less than three months.